techscapades/arduino_pro_micro_macro_keyboard/README.md

    of the rotary encoder covering the resistors etc..
 This is done to stabilise the rotary encoder.
 I used wire cutter to remove it.
    //insert image here
+   One tip to ensure the encoder is level is to dab a little soder on 1 pin and then holding the soldering iron to the pin with the soder on it and straightning the encoder.
+Its a little tricky but take your time

 9. Solder the rotary encoder to the top of the PCB
 10. Finally, remove the extra black plastic holding the male header pins